Ongoing support

 Your peace of mind.

-Your builds depend on services and platforms you don’t control.
-The Kipanga Radar watches those dependencies — tracking API issues, deprecations, and breaking changes in the context of how they affect your specific tech stack.
+Your builds depend on services and platforms you don't control.
+The Kipanga Radar watches those dependencies — tracking API deprecations, breaking changes, and platform updates in the context of how they affect your specific tech stack.
 When something needs attention, you know about it before it becomes a problem.

-This is not an uptime monitor or a status page.
-It’s contextual oversight of your build’s dependencies — so when a service your system relies on has an issue or announces a change, you understand what it means for you.
+The Radar provides contextual oversight of your build's dependencies — so when a service your system relies on announces a change or deprecation, you understand what it means for you and have a clear path to action.

 What peace of mind looks like

-When a service your build depends on goes down or degrades, you’re told what’s affected and what it means for your tech stack.
+When a service your build depends on pushes a deprecation, breaking change, or platform update, you're told what's affected and what it means for your tech stack.

 Deprecations caught early